 So, the definition of the subject matter has to be changed from Arrow’s methodological individualism to Economics is the science that studies how the monetary economy works.
 Or, as Victor Beker puts it: “Economics deals with the study of the economic system.
 Why not starting by studying the economy as a system?”
 (See intro)#1

-From macro, one arrives at micro by successive DIFFERENTIATION.
+From macroeconomics, one arrives at microeconomics by successive DIFFERENTIATION.
 Differentiation is top-down, aggregation is bottom-up.
 The methodologically correct way is to start with macrofoundations and then to differentiate.

-The true macrofoundations (A1)/(A3) replace the false microfoundations HC1/HC5 and Keynes' false macrofoundations.#4
+The true macrofoundations (A1)/(A3) replace the false Walrasian microfoundations HC1/HC5 and Keynes' false macrofoundations.#4

 To paraphrase a summary of Blaug: ‘At long last, it can be said that the history of general theory from Walras to Arrow-Debreu and on to DSGE has been a journey down a blind alley, and it is the set (A1)/(A3) to have finally hammered down the nails in the coffin.’

 Hudík, M. (2011).
 Why Economics is Not a Science of Behaviour.
 Journal of Economic Methodology, 18(2): 147–162.

 Kakarot-Handtke, E. (2014).
 Objective Principles of Economics.
 SSRN Working Paper Series, 2418851: 1–19.
 URL